Dynamical scoto-seesaw mechanism with gauged $B-L$: Dark matter

 \begin{itemize} \item {\bf Scalar dark matter}

 The scalar dark matter sector of our scoto-seesaw model includes, besides the doublet $\eta$, an additional singlet $\sigma$.
 The neutral components of the singlet $S_{\sigma}, A_{\sigma}$ and doublet $S_{\eta}, A_{\eta}$ mix so as to produce the CP-even ($s_1, s_2$) and CP-odd ($a_1, a_2$) DM candidates, respectively.
 (In contrast, the dark scalar sector of the simplest scoto-seesaw scenario, analysed in Ref.~\cite{Rojas:2018wym,Mandal:2021yph}, consists of a single scalar doublet $\eta$.)
 As the doublet-singlet mixing is small, see Eq.~(\ref{eq:mix}), two of the scalar DM candidates, one CP-even $s_1$ and one CP-odd $a_1$, are mainly doublet DM candidates.
 The neutral components of the doublet $\eta$ resonantly annihilate through the Higgs portal.
 In our setup, we can have additional resonant annihilation through non-dark CP-even Higgs bosons ($S \equiv S_{\Phi}, S_{\varphi_i}$).
-This may lead to enhanced annihilation and under-abundant relic at different DM masses $m_{\rm DM} \sim m_S/2$.
+This may lead to enhanced annihilation and underabundant relic at different DM masses $m_{\rm DM} \sim m_S/2$.

-In addition to the $\eta$ mediated t-channel annihilation to SM states $\ell \ell, WW, ZZ, hh$, present in the simplest scoto-seesaw (Ref.~\cite{Rojas:2018wym,Mandal:2021yph}), in our new model there are other t-channel contributions to scalar DM annihilation, which can enhance the annihilation cross section, leading to more parameter space with under-abundant relic.
+In addition to the $\eta$ mediated t-channel annihilation to SM states $\ell \ell, WW, ZZ, hh$, present in the simplest scoto-seesaw (Ref.~\cite{Rojas:2018wym,Mandal:2021yph}), in our new model, there are other t-channel contributions to scalar DM annihilation, which can enhance the annihilation cross section, leading to more parameter space with an underabundant relic.

 The dark singlet $\sigma$ present in our model annihilates through similar channels as the doublet-like dark matter, though the relative dominance of different contributions will depend on the mixing of the CP-even scalars $h,S_i$.
 For example, singlet $s_2$ and $a_2$ annihilation through quartic couplings like $SSVV$ with $S \equiv s_2, a_2$ and $\rm V \equiv W^{\pm}, Z$ are absent, whereas same vertices with $V \equiv Z^{\prime} $ and the corresponding annihilation channel will be present.